Hakkodamaru Ship

 6 of 6 in Aomori

-The Hakkodamaru Ship (八甲田丸, Hakkōdamaru) is a former ferry that now serves as a museum in Aomori Port.
-Before the Seikan Tunnel opened in 1988, ferries like the Hakkodamaru were vital for travel between Honshu and Hokkaido.
-With the tunnel's opening, ferries became less important, but car ferries still connect Aomori with Hakodate.
-The Hakkodamaru retired in 1988 and has since been moored as a memorial to the era of ferry travel.
-Visitors can explore many parts of the ship, including the promenade deck, preserved cabins, and the engine room.
+The Hakkodamaru Ship (八甲田丸, Hakkōdamaru) is a fascinating piece of history, now serving as a museum in Aomori Port.
+Before the opening of the Seikan Tunnel in 1988, ferries like the Hakkodamaru played a crucial role in connecting Honshu with Hokkaido.
+The ship was one of the vital ferries that made travel between the islands possible, especially for those transporting goods and vehicles.
+With the tunnel's completion, the importance of ferries diminished, but car ferries still link Aomori to Hakodate.
+Retiring in 1988, the Hakkodamaru now stands as a tribute to the era of ferry travel.
+Visitors can explore various parts of the ship, including the promenade deck, well-preserved cabins, and the engine room, offering a glimpse into life aboard a ferry from a bygone era.

-A self-guided tour provides insight into the history of Aomori Port and its people through photo displays, dioramas, and model ships.
-The most unique feature of the Hakkodamaru is its vehicle deck, which once carried up to 48 rail cars.
-Historic trains, including an express car, mail car, and diesel locomotive, remain on display here.
-The Hakkodamaru and its sister ships are living reminders of a bygone era of ferry travel.
+A self-guided tour aboard the Hakkodamaru offers valuable insight into the history of Aomori Port and its connection to ferry travel.
+The ship is filled with photo displays, dioramas, and model ships that narrate the history of the region and its maritime heritage.
+One of the most striking features is the vehicle deck, which once carried up to 48 rail cars.
+Here, visitors can find historic trains on display, including an express car, mail car, and a diesel locomotive, all preserved to showcase the ship’s vital role in transportation.
+The Hakkodamaru, along with its sister ships, serves as a living monument to the maritime history of Aomori, offering a unique, hands-on experience of Japan's ferry travel legacy.

 Hours and Fees